JDDoesDev/presentations/osmi.md

 ## Some of our minds go straight to the worst case scenario

+Note:
-Note:  Mention email of "we need to talk" on 89th day of 90 day probation and "password incorrect" email error at current job
+- Mention email of "we need to talk" on 89th day of 90 day probation and "password incorrect" email error at current job
+- Binary mind
 <!--s-->

 ## We're araid we might get sent to the ~~principal's&nbsp;office~~ HR Department